Social Media Trends: Which Platforms Should Your Dispensary Be On?

 In terms of where social media users spend their time, the figures shouldn’t be a real surprise:

-• Facebook: With over 2.7 billion monthly active users (MAUs), Facebook continues to lead the pack.
-Unfortunately, the platform’s ban on cannabis-themed content means that dispensaries need to be extremely cautious about how they present their brands there.
+- Facebook: With over 2.7 billion monthly active users (MAUs), Facebook continues to lead the pack.
+Unfortunately, the platform’s ban on cannabis-themed content means that dispensaries must be extremely cautious about how they present their brands there.

-• Snapchat: With 265 million MAUs, Snapchat arguably receives less attention than it should.
-Though some analysts note that younger audiences are flocking to TikTok, this actually presents an opportunity as B2B content takes its place.
+- Snapchat: With 265 million MAUs, Snapchat arguably receives less attention than it should.
+Though some analysts note that younger audiences are flocking to TikTok, this presents an opportunity as B2B content takes place.

-• Twitter: Thus far, Twitter hasn’t been a huge player when it comes to dispensaries sharing their content.
-But with roughly 200 million MAUs, it’s definitely to early to write the app off completely.
+- Twitter: Thus far, Twitter hasn’t been a huge player in dispensaries sharing their content.
+But with roughly 200 million MAUs, it’s definitely too early to write the app off completely.

 Where to Spend Your Resources

 But…which ones to focus on?
-If cannabis business social network were simply a numbers game, the question of where dispensaries should be allocating their precious resources—the time and energy to create compelling posts—would be an easy one to answer.
+If social media were simply a numbers game, the question of where dispensaries should allocate their precious resources—the time and energy to create compelling posts—would be easy to answer.
 But needless to say, it’s not that simple.

 Take the example of Snapchat, which comes in 6th in one ranking of social media popularity (but doesn’t even make the top ten in many others).
 As we’ve reported previously, the perception that it’s an app solely for teens isn’t quite accurate.
 Digital analysts Omnicore state that some 30% of internet users aged 26 - 35 use Snapchat, which is a fairly whopping percentage of the audience dispensaries typically want to reach.